 - Research strand: In the public interest: accountability of the state and the prosecution of crimes

-- Main fields of interest: Counter-Terrorism International Criminal Law International Human Rights Law Law of the European Union Public International Law
+- Main fields of interest: Counter-Terrorism EU Law International Criminal Law International Human Rights Law Public International Law

 Tarik Gherbaoui is a researcher in international law at the T.M.C.
 Asser Instituut where he contributes to several projects in the context of the Global Counterterrorism Forum (GCTF).
 Tarik holds a PhD in Law from the European University Institute, a Master of Laws degree from the University of Cambridge (Sidney Sussex College), and a Bachelor of Laws degree (cum laude) from the University of Amsterdam, including an Erasmus exchange to the University of Copenhagen.